- What is Adaptations?

 Yes!
 We have a 40+ group that meets monthly at the JCC for activities and socialization.

-We have participants who travel to us from near and far – such as New Jersey, Long Island, Westchester, and other locations.
-We can link you to these fellow Adaptations participants, and also post an announcement in our weekly e-newsletter if you are looking for a companion to travel with, whether you drive or take the train.
+We have participants who travel to us from near and far— New Jersey, Long Island, Westchester, and other locations.
+We can link you to these fellow Adaptations participants, and also post an announcement on our facebook page if you are looking for a companion to travel with, whether you drive or take the train.

 In your intake and orientation, Alex will go through each program description.
 In the meantime, click here for a description of our programs.